ksurct/avc-2023/README.md

-# This is the repository for the 2023 KSURCT AVT
+# 2023 KSURCT AVT

-### TO RUN THE CODE:
+### TO RUN THE ROBOT:
     windows - python run.py in the root of the repository linux - python3 run.py in the root of the repository

 #### Robot Dir:
-- has files for running the robot calculating algorithms
+- has files for running the robot and calculating algorithms
 - e

 #### teeny Dir: